REUK.CO.UK

 Find out more about bridge rectifiers.

-For most alternative energy applications, we require a direct current (DC) voltage to be generated - for example to charge a bank of batteries.
+For most alternative energy applications, we require a direct current (DC) voltage to be generated - for example to charge a bank of batteries (1).
 However wind turbines and wave power generators create an alternating current (AC) voltage.
 This is where the Bridge Rectifier comes in.
-The AC voltage generated is passed through a circuit of four diodes arranged as shown below and emerged converted into a more useful DC output.
+The AC voltage generated is passed through a circuit of four diodes arranged as shown below and emerges converted into the desired DC output.

 Animation of a bridge rectifier in operation

 If you would like to make your own bridge rectifier then the 1N4001 diode is perfect for most low voltage circuits where the current is less than 1A.
-The 1N5401 diode is used where the maximum current is 3A.
-They are extremely cheap at just a couple of pounds for a hundred on eBay.
-Click here for instructions on making your own bridge rectifier from diodes (1).
+The 1N5401 diode is often used where the maximum current is up to 3A.
+These diodes are extremely cheap and available everywhere.
+Click here to buy Schottky diodes (4).

 Web Link References